More of the music of Ludwig van Beethoven (1770-1827)

 This pressing has the real Living Stereo magic in spades, but unlike most of the RCA concerto recordings, Richter, the brilliant soloist featured here, is not overly spotlighted, hence the much more natural “concert hall” sound.

-The piano is part of the orchestra, and properly sized, allowing the contributions of the other musicians in the orchestra to be heard more clearly, laid out as they are so elegantly across a huge and deep Boston Symphony Hall stage
+The piano is part of the orchestra, and properly sized, allowing the contributions of the other musicians in the orchestra to be heard more clearly, laid out as they are elegantly across a huge and deep Boston Symphony Hall stage.

 In orchestral music, when it comes to clarity there is nothing close to the sound of the live performance, but some records, this one especially, give you the sense that you are hearing it all.
-Audio is purely an illusion but it can be a very convincing one.
+Audio may be an illusion but it can be a very convincing one.

 What to Listen For

 What typically separates the killer copies from the merely good ones are qualities that we often look for in the records we play: transparency.
 Transparency allows you to hear into the recording, reproducing the ambience and subtle musical cues and details that high-resolution analog is known for.
 (Note that most Heavy Vinyl pressings being produced these days seem to be seriously Transparency Challenged.
 Lots of important musical information — the kind we hear on even second-rate standard-weight pressings — is simply not to be found.)

 Solid weighty sound for a piano concerto recording is critically important as well.
 The piano has to be big, powerful, and solid and massive as a boulder, just the way it can be in the concert hall.
 In this respect it helps to have Sviatoslav Richter pounding away on the instrument of course.

 Amazing – big and rich without a touch of smear on the strings or the percussive piano.
 The piano is right sized and that is unusual indeed in our experience.

 Dynamic as all get out, with lively horns and a piano that is clear and present.
 Tonally correct, in a big hall, the sound is Hard To Fault.